 Lilliput Farm Kitchen

-This cluster of portal barns and decrepit farm buildings was about to fall down when our clients first contacted us looking to start a farm restaurant and shop to sell their own organic produce and rare breed cattle and sheep.
+The cluster of portal barns and decrepit farm buildings was about to fall down when our clients first contacted us looking to start a farm restaurant and shop to sell their own organic produce and rare breed cattle and sheep.

 The proposal for this mixed-use rural development looked to facilitate a modern standard of restaurant without losing its agricultural heritage.
 Maximising its 270-degree views while minimising light spill and regulating solar gain.